 - Consider use of a Parent Teen Driving Agreement to outline you and your teen’s responsibilities.
 This allows you to outline rules, responsibilities and penalties in a calm nonjudgmental manner.
 You may find examples here.

-- For useful tips on supervising your beginning driver and how to talk to teens about safe driving and use of Parent Teen Driving agreement, check out the websites: Parents Are the Key (CDC), Start Smart (AAA) and Checkpoints(USDHHS & Univ of Michigan)
+- For useful tips on supervising your beginning driver and how to talk to teens about safe driving and use of Parent Teen Driving agreement, check out the website: Start Smart (AAA).